 Coulter Creek Heritage Park currently has a range of forest types from simple monoculture, Christmas tree and tree farm plantations, to more complex natural second growth forests.
-There are older, mature, individual legacy trees scattered throughout this 1200 acre park.
-The approach will be to use forest ecosystem restoration, a process that considers the environment as a complex system functioning as a whole.
+There are older, mature, individual legacy trees scattered throughout this 1200-acre park.
+This plan encompasses Calvinwood and Square Lake bring the total acreage to 1550.
+The approach will be to use forest ecosystem restoration, a process that considers the environment as a complex system functioning.
 Because this park will see increased use by the surrounding community, restoration must also consider the social values of the community.
 Forest ecosystem restoration will rely heavily on partnership with park stewards and community members as well as private, tribal, local, state, and federal government stakeholders.
 The park is also at the headwaters of the Coulter Creek watershed.

 The ecosystem restoration approach will be to: